ananmaysuri/Skin-Disease-Detection-App/README.md

 # Files in Repository:

 1. Model Training, Data Preprocessing and Conversion to TFLite is shown in Skin-Cancer-Detection-App/Models/.. as Jupyter Notebooks.
 Data is taken from Kaggle for Melanoma Model and Cancer Model.
 For Allergy Model a custom scraper is implemented for obtaining data, which is shown in, Skin-Cancer-Detection-App/Models/allergy-model/..
+A description of models is also provided.

-2. Flutter app design and model is contained in Skin-Cancer-Detection-App/App/..
+2. Flutter app source code is contained in Skin-Cancer-Detection-App/app/..

 3. Models in .tflite formats and their labels are in App/assets/models

-4. Application APK

 Git LFS